pytobot/gitbook/hardware/circuit-board/controller/battery-input/README.md

 ### Code

-The following code shutdown the raspberry Pi when the voltage goes under 5V.
+The following code shutdown the Raspberry Pi when the voltage goes under 5V.

 ## Polarity Protection